Usually responds within 1 day

-My farm is a 63 acre farm where I enjoy my own carriage driving horses and help others learn to drive.
+My farm is a 63 acre farm where I enjoy my own carriage driving and endurance horses and help others learn to drive.
 The farm also has 20 acres in hay.
-I'm a full-time emergency nurse at our local hospital and run the farm in addition to that work.
+I'm a retired emergency nurse but work casual shifts at two nearby hospitals and run the farm in addition to that work.
 At present, my "family" includes a very friendly cat and four of my own horses.
-I also enjoy distance riding events (endurance and competitive trail competitions).
 At times, I go away for short periods varying from a few days to up to a week to attend shows or to teach driving clinics around the province; I'm also a provincial driving judge and a nationally certified driving technical delegate so that keeps me busy!
 I love to drive my horses but being alone on the farm makes this difficult.
-I hope to host "horsey" people who are interested in learning about carriage driving and are also keen to help out with some light gardening, yard work and general farm upkeep.
+I hope to host "horsey" people who are also keen to help out with some light gardening, yard work and general farm upkeep.

 If improving your English is a goal, you will be immersed in an English-only environment as my knowledge of other languages is, at best, very minimal!!
 You will have the opportunity to live day-to-day in an environment as close to being "your own home" as possible.
 Learn and experience what it is REALLY like to live as a Canadian in a rural setting does!

 A volunteer staying with me would be asked to assist with occasional fence maintenance, haying (including some stacking of bales - hard work but rewarded with magnificent meals!!) and if capable, some minor tractor maintenance, and daily feeding of horses (minimal most of the time as they are pastured).
-If you are an experienced rider, you can lunge/exercise horses both on the ground and under saddle.
-You will learn to assisting me with training my own horses to drive, and perhaps head to a show with me as my "navigator" (you get to ride on the carriage with me during competition - a really fun and thrilling experience - I take part in "Combined Driving" - Google it!!).
+If you are a very experienced rider, you can lunge/exercise horses both on the ground and under saddle.
 Other chores includes minor light gardening and lawn/yard/light building maintenance (i.e. perhaps painting a shed or something like that - nothing huge) and helping care for my cat.

-You will also be asked to farmsit when I am away from home (usually only for a few days occasionally) so a self-starter/self-motivated person is essential and you must be comfortable on my safe and secure farm on your own.
+You will also be asked to farmsit when I am away from home (usually only for a few days at a time, but can be longer occasionally) so a self-starter/self-motivated person is essential.
+You must be comfortable on my safe and secure farm on your own; an electric gate at the entry deters unwanted guests but the area is generally very safe.
 My wonderful, friendly neighbours are always close by to help out in a pinch or to get you to town if I am away.
 While you are staying with me, I hope that you will treat my farm as yours, make yourself at home, find things to work on independently (with some direction, of course), and be happy to work alongside me as well.
-I don't work on a regular "5 on/2 off" work pattern; the chores are varied with one often being able to decide on what they will work on, when to take their own breaks, and when their day is done, rather than a strict "5 hours per day/5 days per week" set-up.
-Some days, your "work" might consist of a long trail ride in the beautiful hills, and then a nice dinner and an evening watching some telly while other days we might work a longer day cleaning up the yard and garden.
-So 5 on/2 off isn't really the way it works but many days are extremely light in terms of work.
+I don't work on a regular "5 on/2 off" work pattern; the chores are varied with one often being able to decide on what they will work on, when to take their own breaks, and when their day is done.
+Some days, your work might consist of a long trail ride in the beautiful hills, and then a nice dinner and an evening watching some telly while other days we might work a long day cleaning up the yard and garden.
+So 5 on/2 off isn't really the way it works but many days are quite light in terms of work.
 You can expect to do at least a little bit every day but many days that might only include a ride!

 Due to the fact that the accomodations are shared (aside from a private bedroom/bathroom), I would be comfortable with females or couples only applying at this time.
-You must be comfortable working around larger horses (I have German Warmbloods) and should have a very good working knowledge of horses.
-If you wish to ride, you must be comfortable schooling 16.2 HH powerful but well-behaved horses, so very solid, strong and formal english riding experience is a must if you want to ride the show stock.
-There are a couple of older, settled horses available for hacking if you aren't a highly skilled rider though you must have some riding experience to do so.
+You must be comfortable working around larger, strong and lively horses (I have German Warmbloods) and should have a very good working knowledge of horses.
+If you wish to ride, you must be comfortable schooling 16.2 HH powerful, energetic but generally well-behaved horses, so very solid, strong and formal english riding experience is a must if you want to ride the show stock.
+There may be an older, settled horse available for hacking if you aren't a highly skilled rider though you must have some riding experience to do so.
 I live a 15 minute drive outside of 100 Mile House; there is no public transportation into town but I go into town regularly and neighbours are also around to get you in/out of town if I'm not available.
 You may be asked to stay on the farm for periods of time without me present (i.e. while I'm at work and while I'm away teaching clinics) and must be willing to take on the care of the farm for that time (easy as horses are pastured, not stabled).